Rapid Organic Launches Organic Cumin Tea - www.lokmattimes.com

 Rapid Organic Launches Organic Cumin Tea

-PNN Ajmer (Rajasthan) [India], January 25: On January 19, 2025, during the Silver Jubilee Foundation Day celebration of the ...
+Ajmer (Rajasthan) [India], January 25: On January 19, 2025, during the Silver Jubilee Foundation Day celebration of the National ...

 Ajmer (Rajasthan) [India], January 25: On January 19, 2025, during the Silver Jubilee Foundation Day celebration of the National Research Centre on Seed Spices in Ajmer, the Organic Cumin/Jeera Tea was officially launched by the Honorable Union Minister of State for Agriculture, Government of India, Shri Bhagirath Choudhary, along with Padma Bhushan awardee Dr. Rajendra Singh Paroda, former Secratary (DARE) and Director General of the Indian Council of Agricultural Research (ICAR), New Delhi.